 You need a National Parks Pass or Adventure Pass to park in the lot.
 There are no toilets or facilities here.

 Permits for the Hike

-For a day hike you don’t need a quota-based permit, but you’re asked to fill out a free permit and email it to the ranger’s office so they can keep track of usage.
-If you want to camp at one of the primitive campgrounds along the route, you’ll need a permit for that, which you can book in advance.
-Rangers do turn around hikers who plan on camping but don’t have an approved permit.
+For a day hike you now DO need a quota-based permit.
+And if you want to camp at one of the primitive campgrounds along the route, you'll need a permit for that, which you can book in advance.
+Rangers do turn around hikers who plan on camping but don't have an approved permit.
 Each campground has a daily quota.
 You can get all the permits and instructions on the San Gorgonio Wilderness Associate website here.

 This is a long hike and you should prepare accordingly.
 I generally go through 1L of water (or beer) every 4 miles, and on this one I'll go through about 4-5L There are some water sources along the hike where you can fill up, but they're not always reliable.
 As always, better in the spring, worse in the fall.
 The slopes can be steep and trekking poles are useful on this hike, especially on some of the more primitive sections of John's Meadow Trail.

 In the winter, you're pretty high up, so this hike can become a mountaineering experience.
 Even in the summer, temperatures on the San Bernadino Peak Divide Trail can be windy and chilly.
 Check the conditions before you go.